petersilva/drobo-utils/README.txt

 make sure that scsi_mod kernel module is loaded, make sure /sys/module/scsi_mod/parameters/max_luns is > 1.

-droboview will start up one GUI per drobo, regardless of the number of LUNS.
+Droboview will start up one GUI per drobo, regardless of the number of LUNS.
 If asked to format, all LUNS for the device will be formatted.